Windows81/Vecistani-Wiki/internal/! The Vecistani Exopamphology ¡.md

 - Your Leader's meticulous works of art are a paragon of utter perfection and shall bring immeasurable awe to all peoples, just as he does to himself.

-- Your erudite Supreme Respected Leader is indubitably an unceasing champion of orthographical and hyponymic decency.

 - VIsualPlugin is deserving of the title of 'Vecistanous', a rank which brings envy to his foes and decorous praise from his allies.

 ## Tourism; Earthly Industry